SwitchedOn

 So, how can we incorporate these 4 elements while training by ourselves?

-A More Effective Approach: PCM Training
+A More Effective Approach: Cognitive-Motor Training (CMT)

 1. Requires athletes to get their eyes up and focus externally on information coming from the app.